baricks/shocktober/shocktober-2020/film-blog.md

 Directed by Nicolas Roeg and based on the short story by Daphne du Maurier, "Don't Look Now" is a story about marital estrangement, centering on the relationship between John Baxter (Donald Sutherland) and Laura Baxter (Julie Christie) as they come to terms with the tragic death of their young daughter.
 After their daughter's drowning accident, the couple move to Venice where John is working on the restoration of a church.
 A psychic woman warns them that their daughter is trying to communicate with them about danger.
 John dismisses the woman, but slowly he starts seeing visions of his daughter.
 Meanwhile, the city is plagued by a mysterious serial killer who is murdering young women in the canals.

 Groundbreaking in his editing style, Roeg cuts fragmented flashbacks and flashforwards into the narrative, blurring the lines between past, present, and future.
 I think that contemporary audiences might not realize how innovative this style of filmmaking was at its time.
 In one of the best scenes of the film, images of the couple having sex is cut with shots of them getting dressed afterward, mixing the erotic with the mundane.
-The effect is disorienting and serves to reinforce feelings of confusion and fear, sex and "displaced sexual longing."
-[1] (By the way, it's ranked as #1 on the IFC's "50 Greatest Sex Scenes in Cinema" so I guess it got some critical recognition).

 <img src="https://artsmeme.com/wp-content/uploads/2018/12/dont-look.jpg" width="800"> </img>